 Some believe that “Blessed Be” should only be used in rituals, some that it should only be used with close friends from your circle and others that it is perfectly normal to use it as part of a general greeting or parting.
 However you use the phrase is your choice.
 It is also your choice never to use the words at all.
 I believe though that more importantly than your choice of words is your desire behind them.
 So if you say Hello, Bright Blessings, Blessed Be, Merry Meet or any other form of greeting, what difference should it make if you just want to wish others well?
 After all, aren’t we all just looking for the same thing!

-I think that applies to many things we say as Witches.
-It is the intent behind it that is important and (within reason) not the actual words.
-There is no point in saying words you do not feel comfortable with and have no meaning for you.
+I think that applies to many things we say and do as Witches.
+It is the intent behind what you say and do that is important and (within reason) not the actual words.
+There is no point in saying words you do not feel comfortable with or that have no meaning for you.

 Whatever way you practice your Witchcraft, don’t let others tell you that you are doing it wrong and should be doing it their way.
 There are many paths, we are all different and what works for some will not not work others.
 Follow your own path.
 There is no right or wrong way, just do it your way.